 However, this timeframe is much more significant for the trends in technology, policy and markets shaping the transition.
-Under both orderly and disorderly transition scenarios, we expect significant opportunities for holdings that are directly helping to drive the decarbonisation of the economy through their core products or services.
-Companies in the portfolio showing other forms of climate leadership should also benefit.
+Under both orderly and disorderly transition scenarios, we expect significant opportunities for holdings that are directly helping to drive the decarbonisation of the economy through their core products or services (for example, Tesla, Nexans and NIBE).
+Companies in the portfolio showing other forms of climate leadership (such as Atlas Copco, Netflix and Hello Fresh) should also benefit.
 They may avoid regulatory penalties, gain access to advantaged technologies and reinforce their brands.

-Conversely, both orderly and disorderly scenarios increase the transitional risks for holdings that make a significant contribution to the portfolio's weighted average carbon intensity (WACI) through their direct or indirect emissions, although the timing may vary in different markets Holdings may face higher costs to operate or other restrictions as emissions regulations tighten and the costs of carbon increase.
-The aggregated portfolio metrics for WACI and fossil fuel-related activities for this Fund indicate that sensitivity to such risks may be heightened for some companies and are addressed in our research and ownership process.
+Conversely, both orderly and disorderly scenarios increase the transitional risks for holdings that make a significant contribution to the portfolio's weighted average carbon intensity (WACI) through their direct or indirect emissions, although the timing may vary in different markets.
+These include holdings such as Ryanair and Cemex, which may face higher costs to operate or other restrictions as emissions regulations tighten and the costs of carbon increase.